Interview With Emily Burt from Fumble

 “I know people in their twenties who have never had sex ed,” Emily says, “also, with the current syllabus, schools and teachers are only required to teach the very basic biological mechanics of sex – you're only talking about penis in vagina intercourse and what that results in.”

-How Should We Approach Sex Education?
+How Should We Approach Sex Education In School?

 If your sex education just covers basic biological, heterosexual penetrative sex, you’re not going to learn about most forms of contraception, or other types of non P in V sex.